devjadiya/wikisciencecompetition/README.md

 # Wiki Science Competition 2025 - India Website

 This is the official website for the **Wiki Science Competition 2025 - India**, a national edition of one of the world’s largest initiatives bringing together science, photography, and free knowledge.
-This project was built to be a fast, accessible, and multilingual hub for participants, sponsors, and organizers.
+This project was built to be a fast, accessible, and multilingual hub for participants, sponsors, and organizers of India's premier science photography competition for 2025.

 ## Live Site